A leverage ratio provides a picture of your company’s assets, debt load and ability to pay back financial obligations.

 Leverage ratios often are used by lenders and investors to determine the amount of risk involved with a particular investment or loan.

-Generally, the lower the ratio, the easier it is for your company to secure loans and investments.
+Generally, the lower the ratio, the easier it is for your company to secure better business loan options and investments.

 There are several different types of leverage ratios.
 For a company to be sustainable in the long term, these ratios must be balanced.